HongNT03/YOUR-BLOG/README.md

 1. Open a terminal and navigate to the **backend** folder.
 Run the backend server:

   npm run dev

 2. In another terminal, navigate to the **frontend** folder and run the React app:

-   npm start
+   npm run dev

-The app should now be running on [http://localhost:3000](http://localhost:3000) for the frontend, and the backend will be running on [http://localhost:5000](http://localhost:5000).
+The app should now be running on [http://localhost:5173](http://localhost:5173) for the frontend, and the backend will be running on [http://localhost:3000](http://localhost:3000).

 ## Folder Structure